Division of Adult Institutions

 The Office of Correctional Safety (OCS) supports the mission of the California Department of Corrections and Rehabilitation.
 The OCS mission is to protect the public and serve the CDCR investigative and security interests.
-The OCS is the primary departmental link with allied law enforcement agencies and the California Emergency Management Agency.
+The OCS is the primary departmental link with allied law enforcement agencies and the Governor’s Office of Emergency Services.

 The OCS is comprised of six sub-units:

 - Special Services Unit (SSU) conducts the major criminal investigations and prosecutions, criminal apprehension efforts of prison escapees and parolees wanted for serious and violent felonies, primary departmental gang management unit, conducts complex gang related investigations of inmates and parolees suspected of criminal gang activity; and administrative investigative and law enforcement liaison unit.